roytang/blog/content/posts/2007/11/lorwyn-inaugurals.md

-He&'s playing pickles with black instead of the usual white for momentary blink.
+He's playing pickles with black instead of the usual white for momentary blink.
 He has an aggro mode with Ironfoots and Shadowmages, Cryptic Command for permission, Ancestral Visions for card draw.
-This is the first round I&'m playing the pickles combo, so I&'m sorta still stupid (or slacking off, as I said.)
+This is the first round I'm playing the pickles combo, so I'm sorta still stupid (or slacking off, as I said.)
 What I understand about the pickles matchup is that you have to be careful not to tap out if your opponent has 10-11 mana already &#8211; since he can lock you down at any time (even less for the white version which has blink).

 Game one I lost to pickles lock.